-DIVERSITY, EQUITY AND INCLUSION
+DIVERSITY, EQUITY, INCLUSION AND BELONGING

 Michigan State University (MSU) works toward the creation of wider community that has overcome systemic marginalization, discrimination, harassment, and violence against historically minoritized and excluded individuals and social identity groups.
 It is MSU's primary goal to create spaces where there is shared power and full participation of diverse communities in determining institutional practices, policies, access, mission and values.
 Residence Education and Housing Services, a department within the Division of Student Life & Engagement, strives to create caring and empowered communities (locally, regionally and globally), where all community members engage on actively dismantling all forms of oppression and creating an antiracist, multicultural organization.
 The university community is also expected to uphold the university's commitment to nondiscrimination under the Anti-Discrimination Policy, violations of which can be reported to the Office of Institutional Equity.
+Learn more at inclusion.msu.edu.